Nikki Bella Breaks Down After Returning To Napa For First Time Since Split With John Cena

 “No matter what, the next time I see him with someone it’s gonna kill me,” she says.

 Though Nikki knows it will be hard, she says that she needs to move on and start the “new” her, something that doesn’t involve her ex.
 But it seems like Nikki has already made strides in her personal life since the episode aired.
-As The Inquisitr shared earlier this week, Bella has been linked to her Dancing With the Stars partner, Artem Chigvintsev, and the couple appear to be going strong.
+As The Inquisitr shared earlier this week, Bella has been linked to her Dancing with the Stars partner Artem Chigvintsev, and the couple appears to be going strong.

 A source close to the pair shares that Chigvintsev already has the stamp of approval from Nikki’s family.
 After her split from John, the family was worried that it would take Nikki a while to move on but seeing her with Artem makes them incredibly happy.
 And Bella feels the same way.
-Though the romance is still relatively new, a source shares that Nikki’s heart is “very smitten” and as fans could see on Dancing With the Stars, the couple has great chemistry.
+Though the romance is still relatively new, a source shares that Nikki’s heart is “very smitten” and as fans could see on Dancing with the Stars, the couple has great chemistry.